Table of Contents |

 EXAMPLE

-If you buy a car now for $25,000 it may only be worth $18,000 next year.
+If you buy a car now for $25,000, it may only be worth $18,000 next year.
 So, buying a car may slow your savings or retirement plan goals.Cars continually use up cash for gas, repairs, taxes, parking, and so on.
 Keep this in mind throughout the planning process.
 Or perhaps your goal is to save for a house or a vacation?
 Determining what you want is an important first step for personal financial planning.

 The next step is to write out financial goals.
-Assume you have decided to buy a used car but also want to purchase a laptop.
+Assume that you have decided to buy a used car but also want to purchase a laptop.
 Here’s how that might look:

-Goal | Item | Details | Budget | Timeline |
+| Goal | Item | Details | Budget | Timeline |

-Transportation/Car | 2021 Toyota Camry | Black, A/C, power windows, less than 60,000 miles |
+| Transportation/car | 2021 Toyota Camry | Black, A/C, power windows, less than 60,000 miles |

-Car $23,000 (max) Down payment $3,000 Insurance $100/month Sales tax $900 + Licensing $145 Cash needed $4,145 |
+Car: $23,000 (max) Down payment: $3,000 Insurance: $100/month Sales tax: $900 Licensing: $145 Cash needed: $4,145 |

-Have $3600 in savings for this.
-Save $50/week.
+Have: $3600 in savings for this.
+Save: $50/week.
 Purchase in approximately 11 weeks. |

-Computer | Used or refurbished laptop | Dell w/ Windows, minimum 13", 128G hard drive, HD Graphics |
+| Computer | Used or refurbished laptop | Dell with Windows, minimum 13″, 128 GB hard drive, HD graphics |

 $300 Use free Windows update from school.
 Use free Wi-Fi at school. |

 Sell current laptop for $100.
 Buy refurbished from Dell site for $289. $189 on credit card.
-Pay off when statement comes. |
+Pay off when the statement comes. |

 The next step is to implement your plan.
 Once you’ve narrowed down which car you are looking for, do more online research with resources such as Kelley Blue Book to see what is for sale in your area.
-You can also begin contacting dealerships and asking them if they have the car, you are looking for with the features you want.
+You can also begin contacting dealerships and asking them if they have the car you are looking for with the features you want.
 Ask the dealerships with the car you want to give you their best offer, then compare their price to your researched price.
 You may have to spend more time looking at other dealerships to compare offers, but one goal of online research is to save time and avoid driving from place to place if possible.

 When you take out a loan, you take on an obligation to pay the money back, with interest, through a monthly payment.
 You will take this debt with you when you apply for auto loans or home loans.
 Effectively, you have committed your future income to the loan.
-Some debt is ok, though.
-Good debt helps you build long term value and doesn’t depreciate.
+Some debt is OK, though.
+Good debt helps you build long-term value and doesn’t depreciate.
 Bad debt means to borrow money for things that lose value.

 EXAMPLE